-Getting there and away: A ferry costing $11 return regularly heads to the island from Dili.
-Alternatively, a water taxi – $45 one way for adults – departs for Atauro at 7.30am daily with the return journey at 9.30am (Monday to Friday) or 3.00pm (Saturday and Sunday).
-The journey is about an hour.
+Getting there and away: A weekly ferry costing $11 return heads to the island from Dili.
+Alternatively, a water taxi – $45 one way for adults – departs for Atauro at 7.30 am daily with the return journey at 9.30 am (Monday to Friday) or 3.00 pm (Saturday and Sunday).
+The journey takes approximately one hour.
 Contact Compass for more details.

 Where to stay: Barry’s Eco-Lodge.
 Cabin accommodation is $45 a night.
 One of the greener options on Atauro, Barry’s offers a friendly welcome, communal atmosphere, beautiful gardens, thatched bungalows and shared bathrooms.
 Meals included.
-Activities, tours, snorkelling, bikes, fishing and kayaking can all be organised.
+The venue can organise activities, tours, snorkelling, bikes, fishing and kayaking.
 Call (+670) 7723 6084 / 7744 1101.